-In short: 65% of burglaries involve a criminal being able to defeat your door security.
+In short: 65% of burglaries involve a criminal being able to defeat your front door security.

-Securing your home with a monitored home security system is a good place to start, but a layered approach offers even more protection than relying solely on a burglar alarm.
+Securing your home with a monitored home security alarm system is a good place to start, but a layered approach offers even more protection than relying solely on a burglar alarm to call the police.

 The best place to start securing your perimeter is by focusing on your first line of defense: exterior doors.